Joachimdj/TestHomeWork1/README.md

 Comments:
 - Missing print out of which type of triangle it is, in the console.
 - Return type should be a string, to show which triangle it is.
 - Code comments should be on it´s own line.
-- Code comments should be on it´s own line.